Sarasota County, Florida: Parks and preserves

+Beaches

+County beaches include Nokomis Beach on Casey Key, Siesta Key Beach on Siesta Key, and Manasota Beach on Manasota Key.
+Venice, Lido Key and Longboat Key also have beaches.

 Climate

 Sarasota County has a humid subtropical climate, bordering on a tropical savanna climate, with hot, humid summers and warm, drier winters.
 The high temperatures and high humidity in the summer regularly push the heat index over 100 °F (38 °C).
 There are distinct rainy and dry seasons, with the rainy season lasting from March to November and the dry season from December to February.

 As is the case with all of Florida, Sarasota County is subject to Hurricanes.
-Notable recent storms that have brought impacts to the county include storms such as Hurricane Charley in 2004, Hurricane Irma in 2017, and Hurricane Ian in 2022.
-In 2024, Hurricanes Debby and Helene caused serious flooding within the county despite making landfall over 200 miles to the north, and Hurricane Milton made landfall in the county at Siesta Key on October 9, 2024 as a Category 3 Hurricane.
+Notable recent storms impacting the county include Hurricane Charley in 2004, Hurricane Irma in 2017, and Hurricane Ian in 2022.
+In 2024, Hurricanes Debby and Helene caused serious flooding within the county despite making landfall over 200 miles to the north.
+Hurricane Milton made landfall in the county at Siesta Key on October 9, 2024, as a Category 3 hurricane.